allenGKC/Just-Javascript-Reading-Notes/README.md

 [Just JavaScript](https://justjavascript.com/) - an online course that could better prepare you to understand JavaScript by [@Dan Abramov](https://github.com/gaearon).

-This repo is my reading notes of Just Javascript and record my reading journey through issues.
+This repo is my reading notes of Just Javascript and records my reading journey through issues.

 ## Table of contents: